 Investors in the UK should focus on external and commodity linked sectors.
 Including energy, materials and consumer discretionary to hedge against the risk of slower growth associated with weaker domestic demand as the UK disentangles itself from the EU.

-Figure 9: UK is expensive relative to its own history UK market price-earnings ratio
+UK market price-earnings ratio